Thüringer Museum, Eisenach

 Nearby Attractions

-1. Wartburg Castle: A UNESCO World Heritage site, this castle is a short distance from the museum.
-It offers stunning views and a rich history connected to Martin Luther.
+1. Wartburg Castle: A UNESCO World Heritage site, this medieval castle played a significant role in German history, particularly in relation to Martin Luther.
+It offers stunning views and a glimpse into the past.

 Insider Tips

-To make the most of your visit to the Thüringer Museum, consider the following tips:
+To make the most of your visit to the Thüringer Museum, consider these insider tips:

 Practical Information